Marseel-E/Bleep/README.md

 Removes the filtered word from the text.

-# Bleep Tools
+# Bleep-it Tools
-[Bleep Tools](https://github.com/Marseel-E/bleep-tools) is an extension for Bleep that allows you to
+[Bleep-it Tools](https://github.com/Marseel-E/bleep-it-tools) is an extension for Bleep-it that allows you to
 - [x] Create custom words.
 - [ ] ~~Generate other languages.~~ `soon`